Ecko95/ecko95.github.io/README.md

                       }
                   });

-//creates a new User inside FireBase Database firebaseAuth.createUserWithEmailAndPassword(email, password)
+## creates a new User inside FireBase Database
+  firebaseAuth.createUserWithEmailAndPassword(email, password)
           .addOnCompleteListener(this, new OnCompleteListener<AuthResult>() {
               @Override